tienbg-zigexn/l-d-security-note/readme.md

 Bettercap has GUI as well.
 You are trying to be like a real hacker, why the inefficient GUI?
 To be good at security you should never be afraid of using a CLI tool, or live in the terminal.

+**Wireshark** is a tool that built specifically to analyze network data.
+We can capture, filter, search, etc. It also can read data captured from bettercap.

+An easy way to be the man in the middle is to host an access point yourself.
+Now you are the AP, you default is the MITM now.